Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Experiments

-\myparagraph{Classification: Quantitative Results.} As shown in \Cref{tab:classification}, our classification model, despite its simple architecture (see detailed architecture in supplementary), performs favorably against other point cloud processing methods in colored point cloud classification when incorporating our point cloud encoding approach.
-Our model achieved the highest OA of 98.43\% and the highest mAcc of 97.92\%.
-These results demonstrate the superior effectiveness of our point cloud encoding methodology compared to existing approaches.
-Moreover, unlike conventional voxelization-based approaches~\cite{voxnet, voxelization2} that incur significant memory costs, our classification model effectively utilizes voxelization while maintaining a relatively lower number of parameters compared to other methods~\cite{pointnet, pointconv, point_transformer, pointmlp}.
+\myparagraph{Evaluation Results.} As shown in \Cref{tab:classification,tab:semantic3d}, our classification and segmentation models performs favorably against other point cloud processing methods.
+Our model achieved the highest OA of 98.43\% and the highest mAcc of 97.92\% in classification, while demonstrating superior performance in part segmentation with a class mIoU of 86.03\% and an instance mIoU of 88.21\%.
+In particular, for large-scale outdoor scene segmentation, our method achieves a state-of-the-art mIoU of 78.0\% on the Semantic3D dataset.
+As shown in \cref{fig:segmentation}, the qualitative results also demonstrate the superiority of our approach.
+These results demonstrate the superior effectiveness of our colored point cloud encoding methodology compared to existing approaches.
+Moreover, unlike conventional voxelization-based approaches~\cite{voxnet, voxelization2} that incur significant memory costs, our classification model effectively utilizes voxelization while maintaining a remarkably lower number of parameters compared to other state-of-the-art methods.
+For instance, while models such as PointMLP~\cite{pointmlp} and PointNeXt~\cite{pointnext} require 13.2M and 46.1M parameters respectively, our model achieves superior performance with only 3.5M parameters, which is more than 13 times fewer than PointNeXt.

-\myparagraph{Analysis Through t-SNE Visualization.} After computing the phase component into the geometry encoder \(\mathcal{E}_\text{geo}\), the resulting \(\mathbf{f}_{\text{geo}}\) contains the geometric attributes of the point cloud.
-To verify that the phase component encodes geometric attributes more effectively than simply using raw XYZ coordinates, we compared the feature \(\mathbf{f}_{\text{xyz}}\), generated by processing XYZ coordinates into a PointNet encoder, with \(\mathbf{f}_{\text{geo}}\) using t-SNE visualization~\cite{tsne}.
-When visualizing \(\mathbf{f}_{\text{geo}}\) using t-SNE (\cref{fig:tsne}(a)), we observe that point clouds belonging to the same class tend to form distinct clusters, demonstrating that \(\mathbf{f}_{\text{geo}}\) effectively captures class-relevant geometric features.
+\myparagraph{Analysis Through t-SNE Visualization.} To verify that our approach encodes geometric attributes more effectively than split-based point cloud encoding approach, we compared the feature \(\mathbf{f}_{\text{xyz}}\), generated by processing raw XYZ coordinates into a representative feature encoder~\cite{pointnet}, with \(\mathbf{f}_{\text{geo}}\) using t-SNE visualization~\cite{tsne}.
+When visualizing \(\mathbf{f}_{\text{geo}}\) (\cref{fig:tsne}(a)), we observe that point clouds belonging to the same class tend to form distinct clusters, demonstrating that \(\mathbf{f}_{\text{geo}}\) effectively captures class-relevant geometric features.
 In contrast, the visualization of \(\mathbf{f}_{\text{xyz}}\) (\cref{fig:tsne}(b)) reveals significant overlap between point clouds of different classes, indicating less distinct separation among them.
-This implies that \(\mathbf{f}_{\text{geo}}\) incorporates the semantic information essential for determining the class of a 3D object based on its shape more effectively than \(\mathbf{f}_{\text{xyz}}\).
+This implies that \(\mathbf{f}_{\text{geo}}\) incorporates the semantic information essential for determining the class of a 3D object more effectively than \(\mathbf{f}_{\text{xyz}}\).